 As far as coupons go, you won’t find any coupons for the Purple Pillow.
 In fact, Purple as a company is staunchly against offering coupon codes.
 They feel that it devalues their products, among other things.

 Having said that, the best way to save on the Purple Pillow is to keep an eye out for bundles.
-If you’re already considering purchasing the Purple 2 mattress, for example, they will typically bundle in the pillow for free.
+If you’re already considering purchasing one of the Purple 2/3/4 mattresses, for example, they will typically bundle in the pillow for free.
 So, while this is not a discount per se, it is a way to save money on the entire purchase.

 This, of course, only works if you are interested in purchasing a Purple mattress.
 If you’re just looking at the pillow, you generally won’t find any discounts or deals on Purple.com for the pillow specifically.